chrisgit/apex-playground/force-app/main/default/classes/sObjects/Readme.md

    }
 ```

+### Dynamic creation of objects
+The [DynamicSObjectTests](DynamicSObjectTests) has examples of getting and setting fields on sObjects as well as creating sObjects.

 ### sObject Metadata
 Each sObject has a rich set of metadata that can be interrogated to further describe the object and its relationship to other objects.

+The [SObjectFieldMetadata.cls](SObjectFieldMetadata.cls) has examples of how to obtain information about fields.
-The [DynamicSObject.cls](DynamicSObject.cls) has examples of how to retrieve the metadata.
+The [SObjectRelationshipMetadata.cls](SObjectRelationshipMetadata.cls) has examples of how to obtain information about relationships.

+### Navigating the sObjects
+The [SObjectHelper.cls](SObjectHelper.cls) is a basic helper to descend an sObject in order to get related field values.

 ### References
 [Dynamic Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_dynamic.htm)